Amec Foster Wheeler

-Amec Foster Wheeler plc was a British multinational consultancy, engineering and project management company headquartered in London, United Kingdom.
-In October 2017, it was acquired by Wood Group.
+Amec Foster Wheeler was a British multinational consultancy, engineering and project management company headquartered in London, England.

-It was focused on the Oil, Gas & Chemicals, Mining, Power & Process and Environment & Infrastructure markets, with offices in over 55 countries worldwide.
-Roughly a third of its turnover came from Europe, half from North America and 12% from the rest of the world.
+AMEC, an acronym for Amalgamated Mechanical Engineering and Construction, was formed in 1982 when Leonard Fairclough & Son and William Press Group merged.
+In 2014, AMEC merged with Foster Wheeler and was rebranded Amec Foster Wheeler.
+In October 2017, it was acquired by the Wood Group.

-Amec Foster Wheeler shares were publicly traded on the London Stock Exchange and its American Depositary Shares were traded on the New York Stock Exchange.
+Amec Foster Wheeler was listed on the London Stock Exchange and its American Depositary Shares were traded on the New York Stock Exchange.